thearn/Python-Arduino-Command-API/README.md

 - Any [Arduino compatible microcontroller](https://www.sparkfun.com/categories/242) with at least 14KB of flash memory

 ## Installation:
+### Using PIP
-Either run `pip install arduino-python` from a command line, or run `python setup.py build install` from the source directory to install this library.
+Run `pip install arduino-python` from a command line

+### Build and Install from source:
+Clone the repo: `git clone https://github.com/thearn/Python-Arduino-Command-API.git` Navigate to the directory
+Run `python setup.py build install`

+***NOTE: On Linux systems, you must use `python setup.py build install` only if you have python2 specifically installed.
+Run `python` to see the verison.
+Many linux distros come with `python` aliased to `python3`***

 ## Setup:
 1. Verify that your Arduino board communicates at the baud rate specified in the